Gulcan00/curriculum/foundations/html_css/css-foundations/block-and-inline.md

 This section contains a general overview of topics that you will learn in this lesson.

-*   You'll learn about "Normal flow".
+*   You will learn about "Normal flow".
-*   You'll learn the difference between `block` and `inline` elements.
+*   You will learn the difference between `block` and `inline` elements.
-*   You'll learn which elements default to `block` and which elements default to `inline`.
+*   You will learn which elements default to `block` and which elements default to `inline`.
-*   You'll learn what divs and spans are.
+*   You will learn what divs and spans are.

 ### Block vs inline